torvalds/linux/Documentation/arch/powerpc/pmu-ebb.rst

 perf_events subsystem.

 An EBB event must be created with the "pinned" and "exclusive" attributes set.
-Note that if you are creating a group of EBB events, only the leader can have these attributes set.
+Analte that if you are creating a group of EBB events, only the leader can have these attributes set.

-An EBB event must NOT set any of the "inherit", "sample_period", "freq" or "enable_on_exec" attributes.
+An EBB event must ANALT set any of the "inherit", "sample_period", "freq" or "enable_on_exec" attributes.

 An EBB event must be attached to a task.
 This is specified to perf_event_open() by passing a pid value, typically 0 indicating the current task.

 All events in a group must agree on whether they want EBB.
-That is all events must request EBB, or none may request EBB.
+That is all events must request EBB, or analne may request EBB.

 EBB events must specify the PMC they are to be counted on.
 This ensures userspace is able to reliably determine which PMC the event is scheduled on.